JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/Arduino/README.md

 The Arduino is the hardware control brain of the system.
 It has three responsibilities:

-**1. Motor control** — drives two DC motors via an L293D motor driver using PWM speed control.
+**1. Motor control**: drives two DC motors via an L293D motor driver using PWM speed control.
 Under normal operation the car moves forward at a set speed.
 When impairment is detected, the Arduino executes a smooth parking stop that curves the vehicle to the left by ramping the left motor down faster than the right.

-**2. Alcohol detection** — reads the MQ-3 alcohol sensor on pin A0 continuously.
+**2. Alcohol detection**: reads the MQ-3 alcohol sensor on pin A0 continuously.
 If the analog value exceeds the threshold (800/1023), it immediately triggers the parking stop and alert sequence independently of the Raspberry Pi.
-This independence is a deliberate safety design — alcohol response works even if the Pi crashes or the serial connection drops.
+This independence is a deliberate safety design. alcohol response works even if the Pi crashes or the serial connection drops.

-**3. Serial communication** — listens on the USB serial port (9600 baud) for commands from the Raspberry Pi.
+**3. Serial communication**: listens on the USB serial port (9600 baud) for commands from the Raspberry Pi.
 It responds to two commands:
-- `DROWSY` — triggers parking stop and alerts
+- `DROWSY`: triggers parking stop and alerts
-- `OK` — resumes normal forward motion and silences alerts
+- `OK`: resumes normal forward motion and silences alerts
 ---

 ## Pin Connections